 National Geographic, one of the world’s most famous scientific and educational institutions has declared the Fujifilm X-T2 as the camera for a traveler who wants the best model for overall photography including street, cinematography and whatnot.
 In a review, they said, “The X-T2 has everything one would want in a professional DSLR, in an APS-C mirrorless camera.
 This camera is such a pleasure to use that many professionals now use this camera as their main system.
 You simply cannot go wrong with the X-T2 as a high-end travel camera; it’s an all-star, all-around team player that just won’t quit or let you down, no matter where your travels take you.”

 Boasting a 24 megapixels APS-C (23.6 x 15.6 mm) CMOS sensor, which is backed by Fujifilm’s powerful X-Processor Pro2, you can take sharp images with decent colors.
 It has a total of 325 focus points thanks to which you can capture the brilliant moments in no time while you are on the go.
 It employs both phase-detection and contrast-detection points.
-The X-T2 can also easily satisfy the needs of those who want to shoot fast-moving subjects as it burst shoot at the rate of 14 frames per second.
+The X-T2 can also easily satisfy the needs of those who want to shoot fast-moving subjects as it burst to shoot at the rate of 14 frames per second.

 Sony SLT a99 II

 A powerful camera for the enthusiast

 The Sony SLT a99 II is another brilliant mirrorless camera by Sony which is labeled by camera experts as a “low-light monster” due to its brilliant performance in low-light conditions.
 It boasts a 42MP BSI CMOS Imaging sensor powered by the Bionz X image processing engine.
 It has a Hybrid Phase Detection AF System that combines a 79-point dedicated AF sensor with a 399-point on-chip focus system for fast, accurate focusing in all types of conditions.
 The native ISO range of the Sony a99 II is 100-25600 (expandable to 50-102400).
-The camera is designed to give its users a burst rate of 12 frames per second to capture the fast-moving action.
+The mirrorless camera is designed to give its users a burst rate of 12 frames per second to capture the fast-moving action.
 Another huge advantage of the a99 II is a 5-axis SteadyShot INSIDE stabilization system which is able to compensate for about 4.5 stops of shutter speed for sharper images.

-Fujifilm X-Pro2
+Fujifilm X-Pro2 (Body Only)

 A new benchmark for the enthusiast

-The Fujifilm X-Pro2 is a vintage-looking mirrorless camera which has many things to offer to its users.
+The Fujifilm X-Pro2 is a vintage-looking mirrorless camera that has many things to offer to its users.
 It is based on a 24 megapixels APS-C (23.6 x 15.6 mm) CMOS sensor and is powered by the X Processor Pro image processing engine.
 It offers a total of 273 focus points and a native ISO range of 200-12800 (expandable to 100-51200).
 A decent continuous drive of 8 frames per second makes the X-Pro2 a strong contender its respective users i-e, the burst shooters.

 Sony a7R II

 A great replacement to its predecessor

 We started the list with Sony a7R Mark III, now we are ending this list with its predecessor, the Sony a7R II which is also an amazing camera.
-It is based on a 42 megapixels Full frame (35.9 x 24 mm) BSI-CMOS sensor and is powered by the Bionz X image processor.
+It is based around a 42 megapixels Full frame (35.9 x 24 mm) BSI-CMOS sensor and is powered by the Bionz X image processor.
 It has a Hybrid focusing system meaning that it is an autofocus system that combines the traditional Contrast detection AF with Phase detection AF.
 The total Focus points it offers are 399 paired with a 5-axis image stabilization.
 The native ISO range is 100-25600 (expands to 50-102400) and the continuous drive rate is 5 frames per second.

 Technically speaking, the mirrorless cameras are like hybrid cameras which comes in-between a DSLR and a point-and-shoot camera.
 Mirrorless cameras are a relatively new breed of cameras and they were designed to offer the compactness of a point-and-shoot and the impressive image quality and interchangeable lenses of DSLRs.
 They are called “mirrorless” because they do not have a mirror found in the traditional DSLR cameras.
 This allows the camera to be designed in a smaller fashion while still having a large image sensor.